excess-project/cluster-power-tools/power-measurement-system/driver/Readme.txt

   the   maximal voltage on the input, chooce the appropriate gain in the field "channel_0_gain": 10 is for the voltage range [0;1] (V) in Bipolar mode and [-1;1] (V) in Polar mode.
-  The channel coefficients  are defined in the configuration file.
+  The channel coefficients  are also defined in the configuration files.
 For example see ../profiles/config_node02.ini.

 hpc_converter: